preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 - Fixed a z-index problem that would sometimes occur in SPFx.
 - Padding now works as expected on the button link (#116905).
 - Fixed a problem in the term picker for controlled documents (#117247).
+- Fixes to the document rollup query builder to have better default values.